xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 Sometimes I just share a related article or book I think they might find interesting and sometimes I offer specific help or advice with a problem they’re facing right now.

 Of course, not everyone publishes content or updates regularly.
-In that case, I usually just ask what he or she has been up to lately.
+In that case, I usually just ask what they've been up to lately.

 You’d be surprised how many people are really happy to get these kind of messages and they often spark all kinds of deeper conversations.